nzakas/understandinges6/manuscript/01-The-Basics.md

     const message = "Goodbye!";
     const age = 30;

 Note: Several browsers implement pre-ECMAScript 6 versions of `const`.
-Implementations range from being simply a synonm for `var` (allowing the value to be overwritten) to actually defining constants but only in the global or function scope. for this reason, be especially careful with using `const` in a production system.
+Implementations range from being simply a synonym for `var` (allowing the value to be overwritten) to actually defining constants but only in the global or function scope.
+For this reason, be especially careful with using `const` in a production system.
 It may not be providing you with the functionality you expect.